Tarot Runes I Ching Stichomancy Contact

 Today's Stichomancy for Dwight Eisenhower

-The first excerpt represents the past or something you must release, and is drawn from The Wheels of Chance by H. G. Wells:
+The second excerpt represents the element of Fire.
+It speaks of emotional influences and base passions, and is drawn from The Wheels of Chance by H. G. Wells: